JubairAhmad/islamic-history/README.md

 - [x] * what kind of help do you get here *
-- Ygit initou can know about Allah's messanger Muhammad (sws).
+- You can know about Allah's messanger Muhammad (sws).
 - You can get knowlege about islam and islamic super heros.
 - How islam speard all  over the world.